The Hamiltonian constraint in the symmetric teleparallel equivalent of general relativity: The Hamiltonian constraint for spherical symmetry

-that is modestly simpler than the general relativity Hamiltonian constraint \be \mathcal H = AK_B(2K_A+K_B)+\dfrac{1}{r^2B}(A-B) - \partial_r D_B + \dfrac{1}{r}(D_A-3D_B) + \dfrac{D_A D_B}{2} - \dfrac{3D_B^2}{4}. \ee We see that the main differences occurs at the level of the extra terms containing spatial derivatives in either the functions of the metric $A,B$ or in the lapse $\alpha$, however the terms containing the time derivatives on the intrinsic metric, that is the terms depending on the extrinsic curvature, remain unaltered.
+that is modestly simpler than the general relativity Hamiltonian constraint \be \mathcal H = AK_B(2K_A+K_B)+\dfrac{1}{r^2B}(A-B) - \partial_r D_B + \dfrac{1}{r}(D_A-3D_B) + \dfrac{D_A D_B}{2} - \dfrac{3D_B^2}{4}. \ee We see that the main differences occur at the level of the extra terms containing spatial derivatives in either the functions of the metric $A,B$ or in the lapse $\alpha$, however the terms containing the time derivatives on the intrinsic metric, that is the terms depending on the extrinsic curvature, remain unaltered.
 Notice that the term with second order derivatives $-\partial_r D_B$ disappears but instead in exchange we have obtained a term with first order derivatives on the lapse.
-Although the consequences of this new form of the constraint remain to be investigated, some preliminary results could indicate that it simplifies the numerical setup of simple work horse example in numerical relativity such as the self interacting scalar field in a spherically symmetric spacetime \cite{GuzmanIntroNR}, potentially having consequences for more complex, three-dimensional examples.
+Although the full consequences of this new form of the constraint remain to be investigated, some preliminary results could indicate that it simplifies the numerical setup of simple work horse example in numerical relativity such as the self interacting scalar field in a spherically symmetric spacetime \cite{GuzmanIntroNR}, potentially having consequences for more complex, three-dimensional examples.\\

 Since we have altered the 3+1 GR Lagrangian by a boundary term, the change in the Hamiltonian constraint could be expected, as also the ADM evolution equations in first order form (for this spherically symmetric metric they can be found in the classical literature in numerical relativity \cite{Alcub,Baumgarte:2010ndz,Baumgarte:2021skc}).
-Although the main difference between STEGR and GR occurs at the level of the Hamiltonian constraint and it can be computed analytically for problems of astrophysical interest such as spherical symmetry, it would be interesting to analyze if at the numerical level some differences in computation time could be obtained.
-Up to our knowledge, this is the first time that the canonical structure of the geometrical trinity of gravity is used in order to obtain alternative implementations to general relativity, and it is an exciting avenue of research with unforeseen outcomes.
+Although the main difference between STEGR and GR occurs at the level of the Hamiltonian constraint and in the Hamilton equation for $\dot{\pi}^{ij}$ and it can be expressed analytically for problems of astrophysical interest such as spherical symmetry, it would be interesting to analyze if at the numerical level some differences in computation time could be obtained.
+In addition, it remains to be investigated the consequences for hyperbolicity produced by the different dependence of the lapse and shift in the dynamical equations for the momenta.